Updated 2026small-breed guide

 Obesity:

 Weight management affects every product category.
-Keep your Pug at a healthy weight through proper nutrition and activity, and choose products that encourage movement rather than sedentary behavior.
+Keep your Pug at a healthy weight through proper nutrition and activity, and choose products that encourage movement.

 What to Look For: A Pug Buyer's Checklist

-When comparing dog harnesses for your Pug, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog harnesses for a Pug, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Fit And Adjustability